UWrc/UWrc.github.io/docs/hyak101/python/win-ssh.md

 ### A set of customized, local configurations
 :::important

-This entire next section is done on your local computer—your personal MacOS/Linux machine—***not*** on the cluster.
+This entire next section is done on your local computer—your personal Windows machine—***not*** on the cluster.

 :::